ambiguousname/Roll20Scripts/README.md

 Args 2: The coordinate pairs.
 The coordinate pairs are represented as follows: x,y:x,y:x,y (etc.)

+### IMPORTANT NOTE:

+The x and y coordinates start at 0,0.
+The coordinates are also relative to the token itself, so 0,0 represents the token's starting position when you set the patrol.
+So -1,-1 represents a move to the left and up, while 1,1 represents a move to the right and down.

 - !stoppt <args1>

 Stops a patrol.